creativetechnologylab/OpenGL-C-Teaching-Resource/GLFW_Setup.md

 1. Copy the include files into your project's include directory.
 2. Copy the library files (`.lib` for Windows) into your project's library directory.

-   For a more in-depth guide on adding include and library files in Visual Studio, please refer to this [guide](https://docs.microsoft.com/en-us/cpp/build/working-with-project-properties?view=msvc-160).
+   For a more in-depth guide on adding include and library files in Visual Studio, please refer to this [official guide](https://docs.microsoft.com/en-us/cpp/build/working-with-project-properties?view=msvc-160).

 ### Step 4: Link Libraries